boazsegev/facil.io/docs/_SOURCE/0.7.x/fiobj.md

 Cyclic protection is unsupported mostly because of performance concerns, but also because cyclic nesting is impractical for network applications (for example, how would a cyclic object be formatted into JSON?).

 Cyclic nesting should be avoided.
-For example, the following code will crash:
+For example, the following code will (at best case scenario) crash:

 ```c
 FIOBJ ary = fiobj_ary_new();